 Many modern workflows aren't amenable to interactive debugging.
 When a test fails in CI, or a component is failing in a distributed system, it's difficult or even impossible to attach a debugger.
 Most interactive debuggers need to stop the program to inspect the state, and stopping a program may cause it to be killed by a supervisor or trigger unacceptable cascading failures. rr and Pernosco solve this problem.

-The user clicks on the "Details" link to enter the Pernosco debugger and diagnose the bug.
+Click on the link to enter the Pernosco debugger and debug the bug:

 Many CI frameworks exist, and many projects have their own.
 Some work is required to integrate Pernosco with each one.

 Firefox developers validate their changes before commit by pushing them to a Mozilla 'Try server' which runs automated tests on them.
 Pernosco detects test failures on the Try server, then reproduces, records and processes those failures, notifying developers by email when Pernosco sessions are available.
 Clicking on a link to debug is much more convenient than having to reproduce the test failure locally.

 To simplify debugging, our test reproducer stops the recording as soon as the first test in a suite has failed.
 Sometimes developers want to debug a different test failure.
 To support that, we offer a dashboard where developers can view each test that failed and select them individually for reproduction and debugging with Pernosco.